RhiRobson/Unit-3-Project-Frontend/README.md

 Reason for app: I have recently started CrossFit and I have found the commmunity really encouraging, I felt that having a dedicated goal app, rather than traditional social media would be an interesting option for embracing the motivation, without having the distraction of other feeds and stories, would be helpful.

-Link to Planning Doc: https://trello.com/b/onkcgs6H/ga-project-3-planning-motivational-fitness-app Link to BackEnd: https://github.com/RhiRobson/Unit-3-Project-backend/blob/main/README.md Link to deployed app: Link to planning materials:
+Link to Planning Doc: https://trello.com/b/onkcgs6H/ga-project-3-planning-motivational-fitness-app <br / Link to BackEnd: https://github.com/RhiRobson/Unit-3-Project-backend/blob/main/README.md Link to deployed app: Link to planning materials: